 - Domestic filers – If you are flying only in the domestic United States, without entering international or oceanic airspace you can follow these tips (PDF) and simplify your flight plan and remove data not required by the FAA.

-- Filing Advanced Broadcast (ADS-B) – Refer to Filing for Advanced Surveillance Broadcast Capability (PDF) in an FAA ICAO Flight Plan.
+- Filing Advanced Surveillance Broadcast (ADS-B) – Refer to Filing for Advanced Surveillance Broadcast Capability (PDF) in an FAA ICAO Flight Plan.
 Guidance is included for both Field 10b and Field 18 ("SUR/" and "CODE/").
-The AIM also provides guidance on filing for ADS-B.
+The AIM (PDF) also provides guidance on filing for ADS-B.

 - Filing NAV/Data – FAA Systems no longer require use of NAV/ information to convey PBN/ capability; indicating PBN capability in the PBN/ indicator is sufficient.
 For more information, refer to Filing Performance Based Navigation Capability in an FAA Domestic ICAO Flight Plan (PDF).